 Do I need insurance to register a car in Illinois?

-Is uninsured motorist coverage worth it in Illinois?
+Is uninsured motorist coverage required in Illinois?

 Does Finhabits help with SR-22 filings?